fianmian/tutorial/blue-green-tutorial/end.md

 Thank you for doing this tutorial!
-Hopefully you've had fun and learnt something about Blue-Green Deployment or Smoke Test!
+Hopefully you've had fun and learnt something about Blue-Green Deployment or Smoke Tests!